 A place to see the latest blockbusters.

 The Curzon Mayfair is not just a place to see the latest blockbusters.
-It’s a movie theatre which proudly screens a variety of features from around the globe, including world cinema, ballet and, most frequently, opera.
+It’s a movie theatre that proudly screens a variety of features from around the globe, including world cinema, ballet and, most frequently, opera.
 In fact, during December alone you can take a trip to the Curzon and see Mozart’s La Clemenza Di Tito, Verdi’s Un Ballo in Maschera.
 Verdi’s celebrated Aida, an exotic production set in the heart of ancient Egypt.
 All of this is made possible thanks to Met Opera Live, a project.
 Which sees performances of famous operas being screened across the country to make them more accessible.

 See an operatic performance on the big screen.